robokow/hyde/_posts/2015-2-17-The-Power-of-Yaml.md

 description: Customising Jekyll is very easy as soon as you grasp Yaml and Liquid.
 My experience on how you can make use of these powerful tools.
 ---

 Very little I knew about *Liquid*, *Yaml* and *Rubi* until I caught up with Jekyll, the software this website is generated with.
-A week ago I only had heard of Rubi (I actually have one of its cookbooks) but never did anything with it.
+Up until a week ago I only had heard of Rubi (I actually have one of its cookbooks) but never did anything with it.
 Now I am blown away by the ease of use of Yaml and how, together with Liquid, it forms a powerful duo.
 It makes customising this website dead easy.

 	---
 	layout: post